Teaching Videoconference Courses at SUNY Plattsburgh

 - Telephone - Use your SUNY Plattsburgh PBN or SUNY Plattsburgh at Queensbury access code.

-- Equipment at both locations: Fax machine and phone, Polycom system, VCR/DVD units, projectors, desktop computer, laptop connection
+- Equipment at both locations: Fax machine and phone, Polycom system in Sibley 416 and Cisco in AuSable 123, VCR/DVD units, projectors, desktop computer, laptop connection.

 Technical Asssistants - These support personnel mean that you should have no need to worry about technology.
-"Techs" will be in your room 30 minutes prior to class to power-up equipment and connect with the remote site 15 minutes prior to class.
+"Techs" will be in your room prior to class to power-up equipment and connect with the remote site.

-Teaching with Interactive Video - You'll find an online Interactive Video workshop in ANGEL.
+Teaching with Interactive Video - You'll find an online Interactive Video workshop in Moodle.
 This workshop discusses using the equipment and the issues surrounding Interactive Video in an instructional setting.
-For access, contact Holly Heller-Ross, Interim Associate Dean (Tel.
-518-564-5192 / E-mail: firstname.lastname@example.org).
+For access, contact Holly Heller-Ross, Dean of Library and Information Technology Services (Tel.
+518-564-5180 / E-mail: firstname.lastname@example.org).

-ANGEL Course Management System - For help with specific ANGEL questions, contact Instructional Technology at email@example.com.
+Moodle Course Management System - For help with specific questions, contact Instructional Technology at email@example.com.

 SUNY Plattsburgh at Queensbury Contact for Videoconferencing